Mary VanCampen: Her Short Life and Special Gravestones

 Abraham VanCampen Home in 20th Century, after renovations.
 Many generations lived there.

-Thus, it should not be a surprise that Mary’s grave is unique to the cemetery in that it has both a headstone (approximately 13 by 20 inches) and a footstone, one a simpler declaration of name and year of death which like most others seems to face the setting sun, and the other with the following carving:
+It should not be a surprise that Mary’s gravestone is unique to the cemetery in that it has stones at both ends, one a simpler declaration of name and year of death, and the other side with the following carving:

 Here lays the